pratik28/Machine-Learning-GridDB-R/Machine-Learning-GridDB-R.md

 **Introduction to Machine Learning(ML)**

-Machine Learning is a subset of artificial intelligencw which is concerned with developing algorithms that get smarter with time; they learn from their past data and past experiences,to perform better and to take more informed decisions.
+Machine Learning is a subset of artificial intelligence which is concerned with developing algorithms that get smarter with time; they learn from their past data and past experiences,to perform better and to make more informed decisions.
 Data requirements in a ML project are demanding and specific.
-Machine learning projects require huge volumes of data, first to train the ML/AI models, and then to faciliatate continuous learning as more and more data keeps flowing in.
+Machine learning projects require huge volumes of data, first to train the ML/AI models, and then to facilitate continuous learning as more and more data keeps flowing in.

 **Why is GridDB ideally suited for AI/ML**

-GridDB is ideally suited for storing machine learning datasets becuase of its high performance, scalability and availability.
+GridDB is ideally suited for storing machine learning datasets because of its high performance, scalability and availability.
 GridDB can ingest petabytes of data quickly, handle diverse data formats easily and implements Key Container data model efficiently.
 Moreover, its in-memory processing coupled with parallel processing within a node and across nodes, ensures very fast query processing and  maximum performance.